Sang-lang/Quasarr/README.md

 # Instructions

 * Tell Quasarr which sites to search for releases.
 It requires at least one valid source to start up.
-  * By default, Quasarr does know which sites to scrape for download links.
+  * By default, Quasarr does not know which sites to scrape for download links.
-  * The setup will guide you through the process of providing valid hostnames.
+  * The setup will guide you through the process of providing valid hostnames for Quasarr to scrape.
   * Do not ask for help here if you do not know which hostnames to use.
 Picking them is solely your responsibility.
   * You may check sites like [Pastebin](https://pastebin.com/search?q=hostnames+quasarr) for user-submitted suggestions.
 * Provide your [My-JDownloader-Credentials](https://my.jdownloader.org)